ibmruntimes/vsam.js/README.md

 # vsam
-This NodeJS module enables you to read VSAM datasets on z/OS
+This NodeJS module enables you to read and modify VSAM datasets on z/OS

 ## Installation